-Several IPv6 transition technologies have been invented to facilitate communication in various communication scenarios despite the incompatibility of IPv4 and IPv6 [1].
-RFC 8219 [2] has defined a comprehensive benchmarking methodology for IPv6 transition technologies by classifying the high number of technologies into a small number of categories: dual stack, single translation, double translation and encapsulation.
+Several IPv6 transition technologies have been invented to facilitate communication in various communication scenarios despite the incompatibility of IPv4 and IPv6 [1][†].
+As prior benchmarking RFCs did not cover IPv6 transition technologies, RFC 8219 [2] was published in 2017 to define a comprehensive benchmarking methodology for IPv6 transition technologies.
+To that end, it classified the high number of IPv6 transition technologies into a small number of categories: dual stack, single translation, double translation and encapsulation.
 (Plus DNS64 [3], which did not fit into any of the categories.)
 Dual stack means that both IPv4 and IPv6 are present and thus benchmarking of network interconnect devices is possible with the existing RFC 2544 [4] and RFC 5180 [5] compliant measurement tools.

-The elements of the double translation solutions as well as the encapsulation solutions can also be benchmarked according to the Dual DUT Setup in pairs (e.g. NAT46 + NAT64, or encapsulation + de-encapsulation) using the existing measurement tools [2], too.
+The elements of the double translation solutions as well as the encapsulation solutions can also be benchmarked according to the Dual DUT Setup [2] in pairs (e.g. NAT46 + NAT64, or encapsulation + de-encapsulation) using the existing measurement tools, too.